 Overview of Before, During and After

 Your doctor has requested that you have a COLONOSCOPY to view the inside of your colon.
-The examination is performed in the endoscopy suite in the office of Dr. Lawrence N. Goldman, a gastroenterologist trained for this procedure.
-Dr. Goldman’s office is in the Paragon Medical Building.
+The examination is performed in the endoscopy suite in the VIGI office.
+The procedure will be performed by one of three gastroenterologist trained for this procedure.
+VIGI is in the Paragon Medical Building.
 The colonoscopy will help your doctor discover the cause of your symptoms or clarify an abnormality seen on an X-ray.
 The endoscopy suite is state-of-the-art and fully accredited by the American Association for Accreditation of Ambulatory Surgery Facilities.

-Please alert Dr. Goldman’s office if you are taking the following medications: Iron, Aspirin or products containing Aspirin, Coumadin, Ascriptin, Persantin and others.
+Please alert the VIGI staff if you are taking the following medications: Iron, Aspirin or products containing Aspirin, Coumadin or other blood thinners, Ascriptin, Persantin and others.
 The exam will not be preformed until you have been off of the mediations for seven days – except in special situations.
-Purchase prescribed laxative at the pharmacy but do not take it until the day of the procedure.
+Purchase prescribed laxative at the pharmacy but do not take it until the day before the procedure as instructed.

-The day of the procedure, you will be sedated by a board certified anesthesiologist and will need someone to come with you to stay while you have your test and to drive you home.
+The day of the procedure, you will be sedated by a board certified anesthesiologist while the procedure is occurring.
+You will need someone to come with you to stay while your procedure is being done and to drive you home.

 You will be scheduled to arrive an hour or so prior to your procedure.
 This will allow the staff time to prepare you for your exam.
 Your office visit will be 3-4 hours or possibly more.
 Our patients are our top priority.
 We do not take shortcuts or rush to catch up.
 Delays may occur.

 THE DAY BEFORE THE PROCEDURE: